Fidelity Investments plans 500 jobs for Triangle operations

 Fidelity is offering virtual hiring, onboarding and training, as well as work-from-home arrangements.
 For more information, go to https://jobs.fidelity.com.

-Before this project, Fidelity’s North Carolina operation have been focused on technology that supports all company business lines, as well as customer service for 401(k) and other workplace clients.
+Before this project, Fidelity’s North Carolina operations have been focused on technology that supports all company business lines, as well as customer service for 401(k) and other workplace clients.

 Fidelity has 4,300 employees in North Carolina with announced plans to add 750 when counting 250 technology and customer-facing jobs in April.